wright-group/WrightTools/docs/contributing.rst

 #. ensure that the changes you intend to make have corresponding `issues on GitHub <https://github.com/wright-group/WrightTools/issues>`_
     a) if you aren't sure how to break your ideas into atomic issues, feel free to open a discussion issue
     b) looking for low-hanging fruit? check out the `help wanted label <https://github.com/wright-group/WrightTools/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22>`_ for beginner-friendly issues
-#. if you are working on documentation or tests, please work within the dedicated branches---otherwise create your own feature branch

-    a.
-If you wish to track changes over multiple days prior to submitting a pull request, also create a dedicated branch, and merge into the apropriate branch when ready to submit

     .. code-block:: bash